What Is the CEO’s Role in Civil Claims Against a Company?

 In disputes involving receivables, checks, promissory notes, purchase and sale agreements, and similar instruments, courts often examine whether the CEO’s signature was valid and authorized.
 In many cases, the claimant must show that the CEO acted within authority and that the company is bound.
 If it is proven that the CEO acted beyond authority, the CEO may be held directly responsible.

 The CEO should also ensure that the corporate signature is used only for the company’s legitimate interests and never to secure personal obligations or transactions outside the company’s business.
-Where courts determine that a corporate signature was used for personal purposes, CEOs have, in many cases, been ordered to compensate losses personally.
+Where courts determine that a corporate signature was used for personal purposes, CEOs have, in many cases, been ordered to compensate for losses personally.
 The CEO’s signature, therefore, affects not only the company’s legal position but can also directly shape the CEO’s personal exposure.

 Limits of the CEO’s authority under the articles of association